 Then once I am actually at my interview, the stupid job interview questions start like: "Where do you see yourself in 5 years"?........."Well let's see.... if I don't get this job I see myself job less"....Is that a good answer?....Or......"I see myself 5 years older?" or perhaps better still: "I see myself back on the bus".........
 "What made you apply for a job with our company?"......."Uhm"?
 You have a job opening"?......And my personal favorite: "Why should we hire you?"......."Uhm? cuz I need a job you pin head"......Too much?.........

-I guess we have all had these kinds of experiences (please say yes), and can think of many words and tales that would delight all of us.........However, I think I have come up with the best one so far from my endless list........Ready?.....Wake up!.........Here it is people:
+I guess we have all had these kinds of experiences (please say yes), and can think of many stories to delight us all.........However, I think I have come up with the best one so far from my endless list........Ready?.....Wake up!.....

-"WRITE DOWN THE NAMES AND CORRESPONDING JOB DESCRIPTIONS OF EACH INTERVIEW AND JOB YOU GO FOR".....For if ya don't, this too may happen to you:
+Side bar: As a rule "WRITE DOWN THE NAMES AND CORRESPONDING JOB DESCRIPTIONS OF EACH INTERVIEW AND JOB YOU GO FOR"............

 CALLER: Hi!
 This is Anne how are you?